ApzHuss/ApzHuss/README.md

-<h1 align="center">Hi 👋, I'm Apz </h1> <p align="left">
+<h1 align="center">Hi 👋, I'm Apzhuss </h1> <p align="left">
   Hi Everyone, I Am Apdoulzalaam Hussein Abdi From Somalia , Hargaisa.

 I'm A Fullstack Developer Who Is Passionate About Making Fully Responsive Websites And Data scientist With 100% Client Satisfaction.
 I Love To Solve Real-World Problems.
 I Have A Passion For Learning About New Topics Which Increase Work Efficiency Better Day By Day.

 I'm Strategic, Goal-Oriented & Always Work With An End Goal In Mind.
 Over The Past Years, I Created Many Websites & Gain Valuable Real-World Problem-Solving Experience.
-Most Of The Time I Work With HTML, CSS, JS & Alongside React (SPA) And Ruby and Rails
+Most Of The Time I Work With HTML, CSS, JS & Alongside Python.
-My Portfolio : {///}

 <div>
 </div>